-You can choose whether you want Common Names or Scientific Names; but not both at this time.
-The next step is choosing your Common Name Language, for which we support more than 25 languages, and 22 more regional dialects within these options.
+You can choose whether you want Common Names or Scientific Names to show during data entry.
+If you pick Common Names, then you choose your Common Name Language, for which we support more than 28 languages, and 24 more regional dialects within these options.
 So if you prefer to have your names in English, but would rather have Australian or South African English—we have that option!
-The last piece is distance units—whether you prefer metric or imperial to be displayed.
+The last piece is distance units—whether you prefer metric or imperial.

 Entering SightingsThe Start New Checklist button is the place to begin; tapping this button will begin the checklist creation process.

-We'll start with Choose a Location from Map, since the other options are made easiest by doing this first.
-You must have network access to use this location selector.
-Tapping this option will immediately bring you to a map screen, where your phone will use GPS to determine where you are, zoom in, and deliver all the nearby eBird locations using a data connection: both nearby public hotspots and your personal locations.
-You can now choose a location for your checklist—either long-pressing to make a new personal location, or choosing a hotspot or previously eBirded location.
+Tapping this option uses the GPS to determine where you are and deliver all the nearby eBird locations using a data connection: both nearby public hotspots and your personal locations.
+You can choose a location for your checklist—either pressing to make a new personal location, or choosing a hotspot or previously eBirded location.
 If you create a new location, consider choosing a location name that reflects the location, if it would be more meaningful than the automatically-generated name.
-Tap Next, and you're all set with location selection.
+Tap Next/Select, and you're all set with location selection.

-Going back to Choose a Recent Location, this is a very useful feature if you regularly bird the same areas.
-This has your last 50 locations that you've used on eBird Mobile, and you're able to choose from the list without using a map, or downloading the checklist of birds to use.
-This location selection option can be used without network access.
-Once you've used locations within the app, this list will automatically populate.
+This is a very useful feature if you regularly bird the same areas.
+This has your last 50 locations that you've used on eBird Mobile, and you're able to choose from these locations without the need for an internet connection.
+As you use locations within the app, this list will automatically populate.

-Entering the list of birdsOkay, now we're at the fun part—keeping track of what you saw!
-Once you've chosen your Date & Time, you'll be taken to the data entry screen, where you'll be able to enter every bird that you see, numbers of each species, and comments to go with those sightings.
-The best part of eBird Mobile are the eBird Mobile Quick Entry techniques to make this much faster than pen and paper would ever be.
+Entering your sightingsOkay, now we're at the fun part—keeping track of what you saw!
+The checklist page lets you enter every bird that you see, numbers of each species, and comments to go with those sightings.
+The best part of eBird Mobile are the eBird Mobile Quick Entry techniques.
 You can use the search bar to search for a species and automatically add a number (e.g., '2 peregrine' or '2 pefa' will bring up the option of Peregrine Falcon, and when you tap the name it'll automatically add two to the current total), or you can tap the left of a species name to add one to the total.
 Tap on a bird's name to enter comments about that sighting, or to add breeding & behavior codes.

-You can keep track of your sightings throughout the duration of the checklist, and when you're done you can tap Review & Submit to be taken to the Checked page.
-Here you'll have to answer the most important question in eBird (are you reporting all species?
+Note your sightings throughout the duration of the checklist, and when you're done you can tap Review & Submit to be taken to the Checked page.
+Here you'll have to answer the most important question in eBird: are you reporting all species?
 If you're using 'tracks', your protocol, distance, and duration will be automatically filled in for you.
 At this time you can also view the map of your track if you were traveling (tap on the icon next to the distance number).
-After that, just note how many people were in your party, duration of list, and distance traveled if applicable.
-You can automatically calculate the duration of the list by tapping Calculate.
-You can store as many checklists in the app as you'd like, and then submit them all when you get back to network connectivity.
+After that, just note how many people were in your party and you're good to go.
+You can store as many checklists in the app as you'd like, and then submit them as you go or when you get back to a place with internet.

 Submitting checklistsOnce you've filled out all of the information that you need, tap "Submit" in the lower right corner of the list, and you're all set!
 You'll need internet connection in order to submit the checklists.
 This will then take you to your My Checklists page within the app; which shows all sightings that you've entered through the app.
-It's important to note eBird Mobile currently does not 'sync' with your main eBird account: it is a one-way data entry stream.
+It's important to note eBird Mobile currently does not 'sync' My Checklists with your ebird.org eBird account or across devices.
 We intend to change this in the future.
 Once a checklist is marked as "Accepted", it will be a part of eBird.
-If your checklists aren't marked as Accepted, you can press "Refresh" in the upper right to speed up the process.
+Once it's Accepted, it'll appear in all of your My eBird tools across eBird Mobile devices as well as ebird.org

 NOTE: Once a checklist is submitted to eBird, it is preserved as a part of your eBird account.
 These data are not ever lost.
 If it is on the phone and not submitted, if something happens to the phone the information will be lost.
 Make sure to submit your checklists!

-Best Practices for eBird MobileProviding the means to gather information on bird sightings through your smartphone has revolutionized the collection of biodiversity information worldwide.
+Best Practices for eBird MobileAllowing birders to easily enter sightings through your smartphone has revolutionized the collection of biodiversity information worldwide.
 With great potential comes great responsibility.
 Here are a couple ways that you make sure that your mobile eBirding is as valuable as possible—both for you and the birds that we all care about.

 Track sightings in the fieldThe best way to have an accurate and complete list is to keep track of the birds as you're seeing them.
 This doesn't mean that you should whip out the phone every time you see a new individual, but if you update the list every few minutes you'll have a much better list than if you do it all at the end of the checklist.
-This also lets you know in real-time if a sighting is considered "RARE" for where you are; you'll get a prompt when you enter it, which can be a great chance to document the bird in the field, or enter comments right after you saw it to support the observation.
+This also lets you know in real-time if a sighting is considered "RARE" for where you are—you'll get a prompt when you enter it, which can be a great chance to document the bird in the field, or enter comments during observation.

 This species distribution model was generated using information collected entirely by eBirders.
 It shows abundance of Tree Swallows throughout an entire year, and is only possible due to complete checklists and count information.
 Click to see an animated version.

 Most important, enjoy using the app, and contributing your sightings!
-By using eBird, you're serving the dual purpose of keeping track of your own lists on a free and easy platform, while also providing resources for your fellow birders, researchers, and conservationists.
+By using eBird you're getting to keep track of your own lists on a free and easy platform while also providing resources for your fellow birders, researchers, and conservationists.
 Thank you for being a part of eBird, and we look forward to seeing what you find!

 If you have more questions, please check out our eBird Mobile FAQs.